reset-xd/resetAPI/README.md

 <img src ="https://cdn.discordapp.com/attachments/780036165578784808/1014482640365174824/unknown.png">

 We know how many of you used reset's APIs to make stuffs in your bot, and we understand the frustration which we all went through since the API started getting down more often than usual.
-So Reset decided to release the entire API to the public.
-All the endpoints work except few which required him private API keys.
+So krish decided to release the entire API to the public.
+All the endpoints work except few which required private API keys.
-The API is open-sourced and therefore free for everyone, reset will be adding more endpoints with time (you will have to fork the new ones with every updates) which you can get notified of from his support server.
+The API is open-sourced and therefore free for everyone, krish will be adding more endpoints with time (you will have to fork the new ones with every updates) which you can get notified of from his support discord server.

 # Hosting API